rcrews/docs-website/runtime/7.0.0/data-access-howto.md

     description: >-
       Presents the task topics for configuring and managing Impala
 ---
-Cloudera Data Platform Runtime data access how-to's provide information about how to use Apache Impala, Apache Hive 3, and Hue to access your data sets.
+Data access topics for Cloudera Data Platform Runtime tell you how to use Apache Impala, Apache Hive 3, and Hue to access your data sets.
 Hive and Impala provide access to data stored in the Hive metastore database.
 Hive 3 addresses enterprise data warehouse demands for transactional data in the ORC file format.
 Impala performs high-performance, low-latency SQL queries on data in Parquet and other